|Nutritional Guidelines (per serving)|

 Pour sauce into a wok or large frying pan and set over medium-high heat.
 If you have kaffir lime leaves, add them too.
 Bring to a gentle boil.

 Do a taste test for flavor, adding more fish sauce if not flavorful or salty enough.
 If too sour for your taste, add a little more sugar.
-If too salty or sweet, add 1 to 2 tbsp. fresh lime or lemon juice.
+If too salty or sweet, add 1 to 2 tablespoons of fresh lime or lemon juice.

 Spoon the fish with curry sauce and vegetables into a serving bowl or serve straight from the wok.
 Sprinkle with coriander and garnish with lime or lemon wedges if desired.
 Accompany with Thai jasmine rice and enjoy!